Before we begin our look at waterproof watches for men, let’s visualize.

 2. Nixon Men’s Chrono Analog Watch

 Another terrific example of a simple, good looking, tough watch.
-The Nixon Men’s A4862069 48-20 Chrono is rated at 20 ATM, so Nixon says it’s “…suitable for professional marine activity and serious surface water sports, but not scuba diving.”
+The Nixon Men’s A4862069 48-20 Chrono is rated at 20 ATM (200 meters), so Nixon says it’s “…suitable for professional marine activity and serious surface water sports, but not scuba diving.”
 There are several cool features to this stainless steel watch: it’s a chronograph; the crown and pushers (push buttons) are on the left side of the case; the date indicator is at six o’clock; the even-numbered hours are HUGE (easy to read); and the case is finished in gun metal.
-As we’ve previously mentioned about Nixon in our Top 10 Best Cool Watches for Men 2017 post, the company’s from Southern California and they’ve got a squad of pretty famous wearers on their “team.”
+As we’ve previously mentioned about Nixon in our list of the 10 Best Cool Watches for Men 2018, the company’s from Southern California and they’ve got a squad of pretty famous wearers on their “team.”

 - Super easy to read